Retirement checklist: 12 important things to do before you retire

 1. Have enough money saved for retirement

-Having enough money saved for retirement is the first item on your retirement checklist as your savings determine if you have enough money to live off during retirement.
-While you can work during your retirement, it is always a good idea to save enough money in case you are unable to work.
-Once you reach that age, your health, and mental and physical abilities will deteriorate.
-For this reason, there is no guarantee that you will be able to work during your retirement.
+Having enough money for retirement is the first item on your retirement checklist, as your savings determine if you have enough money to live off during retirement.
+While you can work during your retirement, it is always a good idea to save enough money in case you cannot work.
+Once you reach old age, your health, as well as your mental and physical abilities, will deteriorate.
+For this reason, there is no guarantee that you can work during your retirement.
 This is why saving enough money for retirement is one of the most important things to do before you retire.

-If you can’t work and do not have enough money saved for retirement, you will face the greatest fear of them all: Outliving your money.
-You can avoid this problem by saving enough money for your retirement date.
+If you can’t work and do not have enough money saved for retirement, you will face the greatest fear: Outliving your money.
+You can avoid this problem by saving enough money before you retire.

 How much do you need to save for retirement?

 Saving for retirement can be tricky as there is no single amount everyone should save.
-The key to retirement savings is that you should save enough to avoid outliving your savings.
+The key to retirement savings is saving enough to avoid outliving your savings.
 How much retirement savings is enough?
-To determine how much you need before you retire, you need to know your predicted retirement income, your lifestyle, and life expectancy.
+To determine how much you need before you retire, you must know your predicted retirement income, lifestyle, and life expectancy.
 These three variables help you determine an estimated retirement savings before you retire.

-To calculate how much you need to save for retirement, let’s start with your expenses and the number of years you are expected to live.
+To calculate how much you need to save for retirement, let’s start with your expenses and how many years you are expected to live.
 The majority of people do not live more than 30 years after retirement.
 So, let’s assume that your monthly expenses will be $5,000 and you will live up to 90.

 The basic retirement saving formula

 This technique is tricky and risky.
-You are saving this way expecting that life will go as planned.
-Things can turn ugly and you could find yourself facing costly expenses.
-That is why you need to tweak your retirement savings formula a little bit.
+You are saving this way, expecting that life will go as planned.
+Things can turn ugly, and you could find yourself facing costly expenses.
+That is why you need to tweak your retirement savings formula slightly.

-Instead of using this retirement-saving formula, focus on passive income from your retirement portfolio.
-Many experts suggest that you should use the 4% retirement rule.
-This rule helps people save for retirement with the assumption that their yearly withdrawal should be 4% and the return on investment should be at least 5%.
+Instead of a savings-based formula, focus on passive income from your retirement portfolio.
+Many experts suggest using the 4% retirement rule.
+This rule helps people save for retirement, assuming that their yearly withdrawal should be 4% and the return on investment should be at least 5%.

 Back to that 1.8 million dollars.
-In the previous example, we assumed that the money was sitting in a savings account and there was nothing else coming in.
+In the previous example, we assumed that the money was sitting in a savings account and that nothing else was coming in.

-Now, we are going to change things around and put that money into different investments where the ROI is at least 5%.
-By using this retirement saving strategy, your portfolio will be safe and all your expenses will be covered by passive income from investments (assuming that you will withdraw no more than 4%).
-What this means is that you will be living off passive income from your portfolio without touching the principal.
+Now, we will change things around and put that money into different investments with an ROI of at least 5%.
+Using this retirement saving strategy, your portfolio will be safe, and all your expenses will be covered by passive income from investments (assuming you will withdraw no more than 4%).
+This means you will live off passive income from your portfolio without touching the principal.
 That is how you avoid running out of money during retirement.

 Related articles: